abhisakh/QA_Engineering_Portfolio/STLC/test_reporting.md

 <-- [Back](#table)
 ## Scenario 1: Valid Product Rating Submission

-As a registered user who purchased a product, I can successfully submit a rating and review.
+As a registered user who purchased a product(Loose Pears), I can successfully submit a rating and review.
+But I did not provided any comment

 | Step# | Action                          | Expected outcome              | OK/NOK | URL                | Link to issue |
 | ----- | ------------------------------- | ----------------------------- | ------ | ------------------ | ------------- |